Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to check for unwanted effects.
 Your doctor will need to check your urine and blood pressure at regular visits while you are receiving this medicine.
 Be sure to keep all appointments.
 You may be taught how to check your blood pressure at home.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use two forms of birth control to keep from getting pregnant.
-Keep using two forms of birth control for at least 6 months after your treatment ends.
+Use an effective form of birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may affect the way your body heals from cuts and wounds.
 Make sure any doctor who treats you knows that you are using this medicine.
 You may need to stop using this medicine several weeks before and after having surgery.